Displaying 10 out of 1553 port agents

 Choosing the right local representative goes beyond comparing fees.
 When ship owners, operators, or charterers compare port agencies, they usually want to know whether the company can handle the real demands of the call, communicate clearly, and protect the vessel's interests from arrival planning to final accounts.
 Our team recommends checking the points below before making an appointment.

 • Certifications and industry associations - look for signs that the company follows structured working procedures.
-ISO certification can be a useful indicator, especially when it covers the agency’s core operations.
-FONASBA’s Quality Standard was created specifically to help shipowners and operators identify agencies that are professionally run, financially reliable, and committed to quality.
-Membership in FONASBA or a recognized national association can also be a positive signal, although it should not replace your own due diligence.
+ISO certification can be a useful indicator, especially when it covers the agency's core operations.
+FONASBA's Quality Standard was created specifically to help shipowners and operators identify agencies that are professionally run, financially reliable, and committed to quality.
+Membership in FONASBA or a recognised national association can also be a positive signal, although it should not replace your own due diligence.

 • Experience in the right port and vessel segment - ensure the agent has experience in your specific port and vessel type.
 Our experts recommend at least several years of operation in the region, as local regulations and customs vary widely.
-This becomes even more important when the call includes specialized cargo operations, fast turnaround requirements, or several linked ports on the same voyage.
+This becomes even more important when the call includes specialised cargo operations, fast turnaround requirements, or several linked ports on the same voyage.
 Where relevant, branch offices or a reliable agency network can make coordination easier across multiple calls.

 • Scope of services - some companies offer full agency attendance across the entire call, while others focus mainly on husbandry support.
 The BIMCO/FONASBA Agency Appointment Agreement is built around this exact point.
 It sets out the services to be performed and the remuneration to be paid for a one-off port call or a short series of calls.
 If the commercial structure is more sensitive, one side may also consider appointing a protective agent to monitor its interests separately.